project-oak/oak/docs/programming-oak.md

 entrypoint and only expect to find the Oak
 [host functions](abi.md#host-functions)), the Oak Runtime opens up a port of its own and returns this to the caller in an `ApplicationCreationStatus`.
+This structure contains the `host:port` pair that the ISV should publish to make the Oak App available to the outside world.

 ## Using an Oak Application from a client